ampache/ampache/resources/scripts/xss-probe/README.md

 Exit status is 0 when nothing was found and 1 when something was, so it can gate a branch.

+It also reports **truncated** pages.
+A php error inside a render answers `200` with a partial body, because `ApplicationRunner` swallows the exception -- nothing logs, nothing fails, and the page simply stops mid-markup.
+Grepping a response for the markers you expect will not catch it, because those markers are usually already present before the point it died.
+This checks the response actually ends with `</html>`, which is what caught a `strict_types` `TypeError` in the artists browse under grid view.

 ## Why this exists alongside the unit test

 `tests/Gui/View/TemplateEscapingTest.php` covers the other half.
 It walks the php tokens of every